"Can I Borrow Your Dog?"

 "Mom's still not talking but she seems to be listening when I talk and she acts like she's feeling better."

 When I came in, Molly was sitting in a chair, staring out the window.
 She smelled better also.
 As soon as she saw me, she snapped around and followed me as I crossed the room.
 I put my head in her lap.
 I nudged her hand with my nose--everyone knows that means "pet me."
 Molly said, "P.C."

 Gail almost screamed.
 "Yes, Mom, P.C.'s come to visit you again."
 Molly started to pet my head.
 I wagged my tail and licked her chin and wiggled all over.
 She continued to pat my head.

 I put my paw in her lap.
 She picked it up but didn't put it on the floor this time.
 Instead, she shook it like people shake hands.
 Then she said, "P.C., thank you for coming to see me again."

 I heard Gail telling Chris that these were the first words her mother had spoken since she had been home.
-Molly started directly into my eyes, an action that dogs interpret as a challenge, but I knew that Molly wasn't challenging me - she was just really seeing me for the first time.
+Molly stared directly into my eyes, an action that dogs interpret as a challenge, but I knew that Molly wasn't challenging me--she was just really seeing me for the first time.